-Choosing to be a vegan was one of the easiest decisions I’ve ever made.
-However, eating out as one didn’t initially seem so smooth, but it is!
+Choosing to be a plant based was one of the easiest decisions I’ve ever made.
+However, eating out vegan didn’t initially seem so smooth, but it is!

 I was able to quickly change what I ate at home by only buying vegan items.